UTSCCSCC01/finalprojectf22-tech-army/README.md

 ### Running web client server locally

 Switch to the `client` directory.
-Run `npm start` to start the web client server.
+Run `yarn start` to start the web client server.
 The local server can be connected to by visiting `localhost:3000` in your browser.

 ### Running backend API server locally